isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 1. Predictive power
 2. Goodness of fit </br> </br>

+Where possible, it is often advisable to split the dataset into a training set and a test set.
+Running our model on both sets will help us to verify that the generated model is robust and reproducible.
+However, this is not possible for this project because of the small sample size.

 **Predictive power** </br>
 The predictive power of a model can be measured either by using R squared or c statistic. </br>
 R squared is also used for assessing linear regression models. in logistic regressions, a slightly different method (mcfadden's pseudo R squared) is used, but the interpretation is similar.
 R squared measures the proportion of variance that can be explained by the predictor variables. </br></br>